MPR-UKD/RGB-tri/README.md

 ![](assets/color-kidney1.png)

-The algorithms presented here are described in:
-**"Presentation of microstructural diffusion components by color schemes in abdominal organs"** in Magnetic Resonance in Medicine.
-Article DOI: 10.1002/mrm.30183 When using RGBtri, please cite the paper.

 RGBtri is written in C++.
 A cmake file has been added for easy compilation on different operating systems.
 Since RGBtri software works with Nifti images, the only dependency is the Nifti package: https://github.com/NIFTI-Imaging/nifti_clib